CAEP Accountability Measures - Advanced Level

 The Advanced Praxis II and PLT Pass Rates at Program Completion table attached summarize pass rates for candidates at completion.

+Our completer surveys directly address the extent to which completers are prepared to carry out the entire range of teaching tasks effectively.
 The satisfaction of the education received from the EEP program - 100% of completers indicated that they were “very satisfied”.
 The Follow-up Survey of Curriculum and Instruction Graduates attached depict an EPP created program completer survey to enable the reflection on one’s preparation.
-(See table attached for data from the Follow-up Survey of Curriculum and Instruction Graduates)
+(See table attached for data from the Follow-up Survey of Curriculum and Instruction Graduates);

 Title II Reporting